senysenyseny16/prokki/README.md

     ghcr.io/senysenyseny16/prokki
 ```

-By default it:
-- listens on port 8080 (in this example, it's mapped to port 5000)
+By default it listens on port 8080 (in this example, it's mapped to port 5000).

 You can view available options using the following command:
 ```bash
 docker run -it --rm ghcr.io/senysenyseny16/prokki --help
 ```

-- Specify it as the index for your package manager; in this example, `uv` is used:
+Specify it as the index for your package manager; in this example, `uv` is used:
 ```bash
 uv pip install torch --index http://<host>:<port>/<index>
 ```